 Taranaki's unpressured and uncrowded fly fishing opportunities

 The Taranaki region situated on the central west coast of New Zealand's North Island offers excellent fly fishing for trout, with more than 40 small to medium sized streams and rivers that originate from Egmont National Park to choose from.

 Many more rivers in this region originate from Tongariro National Park.

-Guided fly fishing Taranaki is based, but not limited to the region of Taranaki.
+TnT Guided Fly Fishing NZ is based, but not limited to the region of Taranaki.
 We operate out of Oakura, close to the city of New Plymouth, so most guided day trips focus on the rivers in the Taranaki ringplain.

 Trout waters straight off the majestic Mount Taranaki